sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 <p class="tab">
   Imagine that you manage an IT product and a team member notices a bug in one of the open source components, but doesn't have time to fix it.
-  What if you could post an opportunity for someone to fix that bug for $2K, select someone to do the work and receive the fixed and tested code within a matter of days?
+  What if you could post an opportunity to fix that bug for $2K, select someone to do the work and receive the fixed and tested code within a matter of days?
 </p>

 For the GC, Low Dollar Value is defined within PSPC's [Supply Manual](https://buyandsell.gc.ca/policy-and-guidelines/supply-manual/section/3/60) as contracts where the value is $25K or less for goods or $40K or less for services.